Imitation Learning from Purified Demonstrations: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to verify the effectiveness of our proposed method Diffusion Purified Imitation Learning in MuJoCo \cite{todorov2012mujoco} with different imitation learning baselines.
+In this section, we conduct extensive experiments to verify the effectiveness of DP-IL in MuJoCo \cite{todorov2012mujoco} and Robosuite~\cite{robosuite2020} with different compared methods.
 The experimental results demonstrate the advantage of DP-IL from different aspects.

-\textbf{Experimental Setting} \quad We conduct experiments on four MuJoCo \cite{todorov2012mujoco} tasks (\textit{i.e.}, Ant-v2, HalfCheetah-v2, Walker2d-v2 and Hopper-v2) in OpenAI Gym \cite{1606.01540}.
-The evaluated performance in MuJoCo can be measured by both the average cumulative ground-truth rewards and the final location of the agent (\textit{i.e.}, the higher the better).
+\textbf{Benchmarking} \quad We first conduct experiments on MuJoCo benchmarks in OpenAI Gym \cite{1606.01540}.
+Four popular tasks (\textit{i.e.}, Ant-v2, HalfCheetah-v2, Walker2d-v2 and Hopper-v2) are used to evaluate DP-IL.
+The evaluated performance in MuJoCo benchmark can be measured by the average cumulative ground-truth rewards (\textit{i.e.}, the higher the better).
 We repeat experiments for 5 trials with different random seeds for common practice.
+Additionally, to verify the robustness of DP-IL with real-world human operation demonstrations, we also conduct experiments on a robot control task in Robosuite platform.

+\textbf{Source of Demonstrations}\quad In our setting, we have access to limited number of optimal demonstrations $\mathcal{D}_o$ and a lot supplementary sub-optimal demonstrations $\mathcal{D}_s$.
+To form $\mathcal{D}_o$, an optimal policy $\pi_o(a|s)$ trained by TRPO~\cite{schulman2015trust} to sample optimal demonstrations.
+As for $\mathcal{D}_s$, we use two different kinds of ways to generate sub-optimal behaviors following existing works~\cite{tangkaratt2019vild,wu2019imitation}: \begin{itemize} \item D1: We add Gaussian noise to optimal action distribution $a^\ast$ of $\pi_o$ to form $\pi_s$.
+The action of $\pi_s$ is modeled as $a\sim\mathcal{N}(a^\ast,\delta)$ and we choose $\delta=[0.6, 0.4, 0.25]$ to form $\mathcal{D}_s$ with varying quality. \item D2: We save checkpoints during the RL training as the sub-optimal policy $\pi_s$. \end{itemize} In addition, since we use optimal demonstrations $\mathcal{D}_o$ to train the diffusion model, we include $\mathcal{D}_o$ into the training of compared methods for a fair comparison.

-\textbf{Compared Methods} \quad The purified demonstrations are applied to both the offline imitation learning method (\textit{e.g.}, BC) and the online imitation learning method (\textit{e.g.}, GAIL), to demonstrate the effectiveness of the DP-IL.
-In the case of offline imitation learning, we compare our method DP-BC against several state-of-the-art methods, including BCND \cite{sasaki2021behavioral}, DWBC \cite{xu2022discriminator}, as well as preference-based methods such as D-REX \cite{brown2020better}.
-For online imitation learning, we compare DP-GAIL with several state-of-the-art confidence-based methods, including 2IWIL \cite{wu2019imitation}, IC-GAIL \cite{wu2019imitation}, and WGAIL \cite{wang2021learning}.
+\textbf{Compared Methods}\quad Purified demonstrations are applied to both the offline imitation learning method (\textit{e.g.}, BC) and the online imitation learning method (\textit{e.g.}, GAIL), to verify the generalization of DP-IL.
+In the case of offline imitation learning, we compare our method against several state-of-the-art offline methods, including BCND~\cite{sasaki2021behavioral}, DWBC~\cite{xu2022discriminator} and DemoDICE~\cite{kim2021demodice}.
+For online imitation learning, we compare our method with several confidence-based methods, including 2IWIL/IC-GAIL~\cite{wu2019imitation} and WGAIL~\cite{wang2021learning}.
+Further details (\textit{e.g.}, implementation of DP-IL and compared methods, data quality, and more results) can be found in the appendix.